|

-The first recognised examples of cast stone being used in a position where it was intended to be seen were in medieval France.
-Lintels resembling natural stone were cast from natural aggregates and lime-pozzolan cement and used in the repair of the walls of the fortified city of Carcassonne, France around 1135.
+Cast stone was widely used in European countries and the earliest known extensive use of cast stone being used in a position where it was intended to be seen dates from around 1138 in the UNESCO World heritage listed fortified medieval walled city of Carcassonne in France.
+Lintels resembling natural stone were cast from natural aggregates and lime-pozzolan cement and used in the repair of the walls of the fortified city of Carcassonne.

 The earliest reference to artificial stone uncovered in England relates to Sutton Place in Surrey, where Henry VIII’s (1491-1547) brewer is recorded as having used ‘artificial stone or brick’ extensively.[5]

-Although by no means the first manufacturer, the first architecturally significant use of simulated stone in Britain was Coade Stone (1769-1821), which was used extensively for classical detailing by architects of the time, including Robert Adam, John Nash and Sir John Soane.
+Although by no means the first manufacturer, the first architecturally significant use of simulated stone in UK was Coade Stone.
+Mrs Coade bought Daniel Pincot’s ailing artificial stone business in Lambeth.
+The company did well under the new ownership and Coade Stone was used extensively for classical detailing from around 1770 onwards by architects of the time, including Robert Adam, John Nash and Sir John Soane.

-One notable example of the use of Coade Stone was by Robert Adam in the Syon Park gateway (see Syon Park Gateway and Porters' Lodge images left).
+One notable example of the use of Coade Stone was by Robert Adam on the Syon Park Gateway and Porters’ Lodge.

 The first recorded commercial production of a cement based cast stone material in the format we know today, was in the late 1820s when Felix Austin went into business making artificial stone in New Road (now Euston Road), London, England.
 His material was not the same as the ceramic body used by Mrs. Coade, (although he is known to have copied old Coade designs), but made from Portland cement, broken natural stone, pounded marble and coarse sand.[6]